 How to Diagnose Where The Problem Areas Are

-Take a look at the data on your report and compare it to the data in the snapshot in this post as we walk through the process of how you can identify the specific ad zones/devices that need the most optimization efforts.
+Take a look at the data in your Mantis reporting area to identify the specific ad zones/devices that need the most optimization efforts.
 In the screenshot below, the report shows that this property has a substantial number of Unviewed display impressions.

 This signals that there are zone optimizations to be made, but how does one know which ad placements to focus on optimizing?
-For this data, we need to break down the report even further by clicking on the blue “Unviewed” words to select that segment as shown in the screenshot above.
+For this data, we need to break down the report even further by clicking on the blue “Unviewed” words to select that segment.

 Next, you want to break down the Unviewed impressions by device, to get a sense of which device is generating the most Unviewed impressions.
-To do this, select “Device Type” from the dropdown box under the Add Segments section, as shown below:
+To do this, select “Device Type” from the dropdown box under the Add Segments section.

-Click the blue “Update” button in the top right of the page to generate the new report, which should look something like this:
+Click the blue “Update” button in the top right of the page to generate the new report to begin analyzing what may be potential problem areas.